venki666/UAV_Workshop/install_python_windows.md

 C:\Users\Username> pip install virtualenv

-Upon completion, virtualnv is installed on your system.
+Upon completion, virtualenv is installed on your system.

 To create a virtual environment use the command:
 ```